frederic-perez/AmE-dictionary/data/idioms.md

 __dumb bunny__ Stupid, silly, or naïve person, usually used in an affectionate or endearing (if condescending) manner. _Oh, my darling!
 You are the sweetest dumb bunny I’ve ever known._
 __dumpster fire__ _slang_ A complete and utter disaster or a completely chaotic situation, likened to a fire in a dumpster, which quickly becomes uncontrollable.
 The phrase can be applied to both situations and people. _As you might imagine, a 17-1 loss was a dumpster fire._
 __early bird__ _No early birds allowed because it just wouldn’t be fair to the other shoppers who waited until the opening time._ _If you have advertised “No Early birds” then do not allow any early birds to even browse through your sale before the open time._
+__early days__ The beginning period or phase of some entity, trend, or phenomenon.
 __easier said than done__ Said of a task that is easier to talk about than to do.
 __easy street, on__ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._